PhD(Mathematics), Nara Women's University, JAPAN (1998)

 I had a wonderful graduate student's life with a lot of freedom.
-Although Prof. Kako, my official advisor in the Nara women's university, was not a specialist of fractals but computer algebra, he allowed me to contact with specialists working in other universities so that I could join their seminars to learn the basic idea of fractal analysis.
+While Prof. Kako, my official advisor in the Nara women's university, was not a specialist of fractals but computational algebra, he allowed me to contact with specialists working in other universities so that I could join their seminars to learn the basic idea of fractal analysis.
 My thesis advisor was late Prof. M. Yamaguti, a professor emeritus in the Kyoto university.
 Meeting with him changed my life completely.
-He was an open-minded person who stimulated me strongly to go abroad.
+He was a great, caring and open-minded professor who stimulated me strongly to go abroad.

 More about me?

-- Teacher of Merit, Regeneron Science Talent Search, 2020.
+Teacher of Merit, Science's Regeneron Science Talent Search, 2020.

 J. H. Shelton Excellence in Teaching Award (nominated) UNT, 2014 and 2019

 College of Science Faculty Award for Teaching, UNT, 2019